Climate change in Kansas: Agriculture

-"Rising temperatures, drier soils, and decreasing water availability are likely to present challenges for Kansas farms.
+According to the EPA "Rising temperatures, drier soils, and decreasing water availability are likely to present challenges for Kansas farms.
 Yields would decline by about 50 percent in fields that can no longer be irrigated.
 Even where ample water is available, higher temperatures would reduce yields of corn.
 Increased concentrations of carbon dioxide, however, may increase yields of wheat and soybean enough to offset the impact of higher temperature.
 Although warmer and shorter winters may allow for a longer growing season, they may also promote the growth of weeds and pests, and shorten the dormancy for many winter crops, which could increase crop losses during spring freezes.
 The early flowering of winter wheat could have negative repercussions on livestock farmers who depend on it for feed.
 Livestock themselves may also be affected by more intense heat waves and lack of water.
 Hot weather causes cows to eat less, grow more slowly, and produce less milk, and it can threaten their health".

 In 2019, Kansas farmers were growing cotton where they once grew wheat.

 Rainstorms and tornadoes

-"Although summer droughts are likely to become more severe, floods may also intensify.
+According to the EPA "Although summer droughts are likely to become more severe, floods may also intensify.
 During the last 50 years, the amount of rain falling during the wettest four days of the year has increased about 15 percent in the Great Plains.
 River levels associated with flooding have increased in eastern Kansas.
 Over the next several decades, the amount of rainfall during the wettest days of the year is likely to continue to increase, which would increase flooding".

-"Scientists do not know how the frequency and severity of tornadoes will change.
+According to the EPA "Scientists do not know how the frequency and severity of tornadoes will change.
 Rising concentrations of greenhouse gases tend to increase humidity, and thus atmospheric instability, which would encourage tornadoes.
 But wind shear is likely to decrease, which would discourage tornadoes.
 Research is ongoing to learn whether tornadoes will be more or less frequent in the future.
 Because Kansas experiences about 100 tornadoes a year, such research is closely followed by meteorologists in the state".
 The Kansas City Star also noted that although it was not yet possible to say whether climate change was contributing to the increasing number of tornadoes in the region, "the band of states in the central United States ... that each spring are ravaged by hundreds of tornadoes — is not disappearing.
 But it seems to be expanding".